 There is a price difference among grocery stores.
 Sure, you could get everything that you need at Pusateri's and Whole Foods - but your grocery bill would be 2-3 times higher than if you chose to shop at Metro, FreshCo or No Frills.
 Here are some general tips when buying groceries in Toronto:

 - Collect store loyalty points - Loblaws, for example, offers a point system (joint with Shoppers).
-After a couple months using their loyalty card, you likely will have accumulated enough points to get a weeks worth of groceries for free.
+After a couple of months using their loyalty card, you likely will have accumulated enough points to get a week’s worth of groceries for free.
 (Bonus tip: download their app or check out their weekly flyers for certain items or days where they have point multipliers!)

-- Follow sales - as a student living on a modest budget, learning where and when your staple products go on sale can make a big difference.
+- Follow sales - As a student living on a modest budget, learning where and when your staple products go on sale can make a big difference.
 Try to tailor your meal prep or weekly groceries to products/ingredients on special discounts.
 Certain non-perishable foods or household items can be bought in bulk as well.
 You will be surprised at how much you can save each month.

 - Take a look at all other student discounts from this list!
 Many establishments are located in Toronto.